 Before making a pick, you can see how that team has done by selecting the “i” icon next to team name.

-After selecting the “i” you will see a pop-up that show team injuries, recent results vs opponent, and last 20 overall results along with their ATS cover history.
+After selecting the “i” you will see a pop-up that shows: team ATS record this season, league ATS trends, betting splits, team injuries, recent results vs opponent, and last 20 overall results along with their ATS cover history.
 This pop-up will show results that correspond to the period selected.
 For example, if you select it for a team under “First Period” the results will show how the team did historically in first period.

 Once you’ve done your research and are ready to make your pick, simply check box next to team to make selection and enter unit risk.
 Default unit risk is a single unit.
 A “unit” is default setting in league that equals the default points per pick.
 By default, one unit will be 10 points.
 If make a pick with 1 unit risk you are risking 10 points that your pick wins.
 In this example, I’m picking the Flyers moneyline at +121.
 If the Flyers wins the game, I’ll win 12.10 points.
 If they lose, I’ll lose 10 points.
 This is the same payout and risk as if you went to a sportsbook in Vegas.
 Instead of dollars, you win and risk points.